Implications of Cold, Wet Midwestern Weather on Spring Planting and Fertility Management

 - They must also look ahead to determine how slow organic mineralization due to cold temperatures might reduce nitrogen availability to plants early in the season.

 Navigating Wet, Cold Weather Issues On Your Farm

 To help you adapt to abnormal conditions, the FieldView™ platform features easy-to-use solutions:

 - Determine if it’s too wet to work in your fields and get field-level rainfall estimates that can help you make short-term decisions with FieldView™ rainfall reports.
 You can also subscribe to FieldView™ platform weather notifications by emailing us at firstname.lastname@example.org or calling us at 1.888.924.7475.

 - Find out how nitrogen levels may be affected by the recent cold, wet weather with FieldView™ nitrogen management tools.
 These resources can help you find potential shortfalls so you can adjust your nitrogen plan moving forward as necessary.

 - Throughout the year, you can use the FieldView™ platform to monitor nitrogen status by field zone and use this information to build variable rate nitrogen scripts to meet goals and protect yield.

 While you can’t control the weather, you can adapt to it, and FieldView platform tools and resources can help you as move through planting season and beyond.

 Looking ahead, the cold and stormy pattern looks to abate over the next couple of weeks as we head into May, allowing farmers opportunities to get into the field and plant.
-Cold soils may linger in certain areas of the Midwest, but you can count on The Climate Corporation to stay on top of changes in the weather so you can be as prepared as possible.
+Cold soils may linger in certain areas of the Midwest, but you can count on Climate LLC to stay on top of changes in the weather so you can be as prepared as possible.